 You should give a great deal of thought about whether you should settle your case, especially if you were just injured, since a settlement is binding forever.
 While many lawyers promise quick money, be sure to ask yourself before entering into a settlement if the offer properly compensates you for all of your past and potential future damages.
 Often times, the injuries an accident victim suffers from actually get worse over time and your economic damages can increase due to the deterioration of your medical condition.

 Cases go to trial when one party refuses to make, or accept, a settlement offer.
 Whether a case settles or goes to trial depends upon many factors, including the type of case, available evidence and, the quality of your legal representation.
-At Law Offices of Louis Grandelli, P.C., we prepare every case for trial because we believe that it will put the client in the best position to obtain the maximum recovery.
+At The Grandelli Firm, we prepare every case for trial because we believe that it will put the client in the best position to obtain the maximum recovery.
 Please refer to our “Cases of Note“ section to evaluate our track record of outstanding achievements.